Finder to the Node: NBN Co rakes in the cash while speeds are boosted

 TPG takes the ACCC speed crown again

-The fifth ACCC broadband speed monitoring report puts TPG at the top of the list in terms of ISPs and the percentage of speeds on plans they're actually providing to customers.
+The fifth ACCC broadband speed monitoring report puts TPG at the top of the list in terms of internet providers and the percentage of speeds on plans they're actually providing to customers.

 According to the ACCC's latest report, TPG managed to hit 89% of its plan speeds overall, a touch lower at 88% during peak hours.